Oral Appliances - Rochester, NY | Webster, NY

 Types of Orthodontic Appliances

 After a patient completes orthodontic treatment, whether it is braces or Invisalign, Dr. Drabik will recommend they wear a retainer to keep their newly aligned teeth in the proper positions.
 If a patient does not wear a retainer, there is a risk that teeth can start to shift.
 There are two types of retainers.
 One has a wire in the front and metal clasps to hold it in place.
 The other most commonly used is a clear piece of plastic that snaps over the teeth.
 Each fits snugly against the teeth to keep them in place or to provide minor movements.
 Retainers are always custom-made to fit each patient’s unique mouth.
 In most cases, a patient will be asked to wear their retainer all the time immediately following treatment.
 After a week to a few months, patients can usually switch to just nighttime use.

 Fixed retainers are also used to keep teeth in place.
 A fixed or bonded retainer is a small metal wire placed on the back of the teeth to keep them in place.
 The advantage to a fixed retainer is, it is not removable.
 The disadvantage is, it is more difficult to keep your teeth clean.
 Dr. Drabik and Dr. Peres are happy to discuss the pros and cons of different options to retain your newly aligned teeth.

 Palatal expanders are used to widen the roof of the mouth also known as the hard palate.
 By increasing the width of the upper jaw, space is created so teeth can erupt into a better position and the jaws can function better.
 These appliances are commonly used to correct a crossbite.
 Expansion is most often recommended to children because the bones in the upper jaw are easier to manipulate before they fuse together as a child gets older.
-An expander is used in conjunction with some braces to ensure the success of treatment.
+An expander is used in conjunction with some braces to ensure the success of orthodontic treatment in Webster.